Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Simulation study to evaluate the clustering algorithm

-This section provides simulations to support several of the design choices made when applying the HBAC algorithm, and develops empirical guidance for how to best use it.
-Similarly to \citep{MISZTALRADECKA2021102519}, we study the performance of the HBAC algorithm on simulated data.
+This section provides simulations to support several of the design choices made when applying the Hierarchical Bias-Aware Clustering (HBAC) algorithm, and develops empirical guidance for how to best use it.
+Similarly to \citet{MISZTALRADECKA2021102519}, we study the performance of the HBAC algorithm on synthetic data.
 The data-generation process is as follows.
 Let $\iota_d \in \mathbb{R}^d$ be a column vector of ones, and $I_d \in \mathbb{R}^{d \times d}$ the identity matrix.
 We use $\mathcal{N}(\boldmu, \boldSigma)$ to refer to a (multivariate) Gaussian distribution with mean $\boldmu \in \mathbb{R}^d$ and covariance matrix $\boldSigma \in \mathbb{R}^{d\times d}$.
 The features per user for cluster $k$ are generated as:

 This ensures the features differ on average per user.
 The bias metric per user is generated as:

 The $\eta_k$ is defined in line with one of two scenarios:\\ \textbf{Scenario 1: Constant bias}: the distribution of the bias metric per user is directly generated and remains consistent across clusters, i.e., $ \eta_k = 0 $ for all $ k \in \mathcal{K}$. \\ \textbf{Scenario 2: Linear increase in bias}: The expectation of the bias metric per user is directly generated as increasing from -1 to 1 (i.e., $\eta_k = -1 + 2 \cdot \frac{k-1}{K-1}$, for all $ k \in \mathcal{K}$).\\ We fix the number of clusters, $K$ and datapoints $N$, and keep the number of samples per cluster $N_k$ equal per cluster.